The Benefits of Pilates for Men

 - Safety: While high-intensity workouts are great for getting your heart pumping, they can be jarring on your joints and possibly cause injury.
 Pilates, especially when done with a knowledgeable trainer, is a safe, effective way to workout without the pain.
 It can be done as a standalone routine or worked into a more high-intensity regimen for variation.

 - It can be done alone or in a group: Men still wary of trying Pilates (despite the endorsement of many professional athletes!) can start off with a private Pilates session.
 One-on-one sessions will put you in contact with a Pilates trainer who can give you individual attention and a great introduction to this workout that’s adapted to your current fitness level.
+At MOVE Wellness, small group classes are limited to six students to allow for personalized instruction.

 How quickly will you see results with Pilates?